w3c/wai-curricula/content/designer/information-design.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about the different approaches they can use to communicate the structure in web pages and documents.
 Assess how students recognize structures such as pages, headings, and landmarks.
-* Portfolio &mdash; Students organize different pieces of information on a website, including text, forms, and images.
+* Portfolio &mdash; Have students organize different pieces of information on a website, including text, forms, and images.
 Assess how students provide methods for users to identify different pieces of information, how students split large amounts of information into smaller and more manageable pieces, and how students group related information together.

 ## Teaching Resources